Caesar grunt: Distribution

 The Caesar grunt is found in the western Atlantic Ocean.
 It is distributed from Cape Canaveral in Florida and Bermuda in the north southwards through the Bahamas, to the Gulf of Mexico including the Florida Keys, the Florida Middle Grounds, along the mainland coast from Tuxpan in Mexico along the northern coast of the Yucatan Peninsula to northwestern Cuba, and throughout the Caribbean Sea.
 Claims from Brazil are likely to be misidentifications.

 Habitat and biology

 The Caesar grunt is found at depths from 2 to 30 m.
 This species is found in clear water on rocky or coral reefs and in mangroves.
 They are social Fish which form schools, feeding nocturnally on benthic invertebrates such as crabs, gastropods, starfish and polychaetes.
-Caesar grunt’s are oviparous, forming distinct pairs to spawn and have pelagic larvae.
+Caesar grunts are oviparous, forming distinct pairs to spawn and have pelagic larvae.

 Systematics

 The Caesar grunt was first formally described in 1860 by the Cuban zoologist Felipe Poey (1799–1891) with the type locality given as Havana.
-The specific name carbonarius means “coal-like”, a reference to its Cuban Spanish vernacular name of Ronco carbonero, named for its dark fins.
+The specific name carbonarius means "coal-like", a reference to its Cuban Spanish vernacular name of Ronco carbonero, named for its dark fins.